Tag Archives: laat ‘n swendelaar

 ICE Has an Online PDF About Marriage Fraud

-It states: Marriage fraud is: Neither victimless nor limited in scope, the crime of marriage fraud is anything but a trivial matter.
+In 2015 it stated: Marriage fraud is: Neither victimless nor limited in scope, the crime of marriage fraud is anything but a trivial matter.
 Types of marriage fraud include: A foreign national defrauds a U.S. citizen who believes the marriage is legitimate.

 Take back your life.